-Fill out the form to read the report.
-This article is part one of a three-part report series.
+Fill out the form to read the full report.
+This article is part three of a three-part reports series.

 Complete the form below to get the report and to receive an email when each section of the three-part report series is released.